When Can Baby Chicks Go Outside? 14 Important Tips

 If you are planning on merging two flocks together, it is important to quarantine the new chickens away from the others for 30 days.
 This will minimize the spreading of any unknown diseases that the new chickens may be carrying.

-After 30 days, you can bring the two flocks closer together, separated by chicken wire.
+two flocks closer together, separated by chicken wire.
 This way they can get used to seeing and hearing each other.

 When the younger chickens get to be of equal size to your already existing flock, you can try combining the two together.